 This approach gives your child the stability they need to thrive in school while ensuring they get meaningful, quality time with their other parent.
 The travel becomes an exciting event to look forward to, not a constant, disruptive chore.

-The key to long-distance success isn't just about the schedule itself; it's about the creative and consistent effort you both put into bridging the physical gap between visits.
+The key to long-distance success isn't just about the schedule itself; it's about the creative and consistent effort.

 With a long-distance plan, the time between visits is just as important as the time together.
 This is where technology becomes your best friend.
 Don't just "check in"—schedule regular video calls and make them count.